List of Scary Movie (film series) characters: Alex Monday

-Alex is a classmate of the gang in college.
+Alex Monday is a classmate of the gang in college.
 She is selected for the paranormal experiment.
 During the night, the ghost of Hugh Kane has sex with her, to which she becomes infatuated with him to his dismay.
 She dies when Kane drops a chandelier on her.

-She is based off of Alex Munday from Charlie's Angels.
+Her name comes from Alex Munday (Lucy Liu) from Charlie's Angels.
+Her character is partially a parody of Nell Vance (Lili Taylor) from The Haunting (1999).